 Step 2.
 Click on the link for submitting comments on the planning application page.

 Most planning applications are subject to consultation and anyone is able to make representations, object, support or comment should they wish to do so.
 Consultations are normally limited to a 21 day period, ensure your comments are received before the expiry date.

 Before you submit comments read the guides:

-- PLEASE NOTE: Comments on applications are put onto the Council’s website and are open to public scrutiny.
+- Comments on applications are put onto the Council’s website and are open to public scrutiny.
 Any comments that include matters of a personal or offensive nature will be removed and not considered.

 Valid Reasons to Object - what can be taken into account

 The Council has a statutory duty to consider the provisions of the Local Plan and any other "material considerations".
 The most common "material considerations" include the following, the list is not exhaustive.

 - Local, strategic, regional and national planning policies